-Ania Werbeniuk is an associate based in the Edmonton office at Field Law and practices in the area of health law.
+Ania Werbeniuk is lawyer based in the Edmonton office at Field Law and practices in the area of health law.
 Ania joined Field Law in 2016 as an articling student after graduating with a Juris Doctor degree from the University of Saskatchewan.

 Prior to law school, Ania worked as a registered nurse in neurological and general systems intensive care units at the University of Alberta and the Royal Alexandra Hospitals.
 She was an active member of the Code Blue resuscitation team at the Hospital and enjoyed challenging workloads and complex multi-system patient traumas.
 Given this background, Ania has chosen to pursue a legal career focused on medical malpractice lawsuits although she continues to do a variety of general litigation work when the opportunity arises.